Karl A. Grosch: Personal

 Grosch served in the German military during World War II, and was captured by the British as a prisoner of war.

 Education

 He received a B.S.
 (Special Physics) from the University of London in 1958, and a Ph.D.
-(Science) from the school in 1963 under the supervision of Professor David Tabor of Cambridge and L.R.G.
+(Science) from the school in 1963 under the supervision of David Tabor of Cambridge and L.R.G.
 Treloar of Manchester University with the title Friction and abrasion of rubber.

 Career

 In 1955, Grosch started his career as a research assistant at the MRPRA, under Adolf Schallamach.
 Grosch helped establish that rolling friction and grip on dry roads are governed by the viscoelastic properties of rubber.
 In 1963, he was named principal scientific officer.

 In 1969, Grosch joined Uniroyal in Germany, working there until his retirement in 1988.

 After retirement, he developed the LAT 100 laboratory friction and abrasion tester, which is marketed by VMI Holland BV in the Netherlands.